rob-luke/AuditoryStimuli.jl/docs/src/examples-realtime.md

 A filter can also be applied to the data as a modifier.
 The filter also maintains its state, so can be used in real time processing.
-Below a bandpass filter is designed, for more details on filter design using the DSP package see: https://docs.juliadsp.org/stable/filters/
+Below a bandpass filter is designed, for more details on filter design using the DSP package see [this documentation](https://docs.juliadsp.org/stable/filters/).